 We’ve decided to share some bathroom renovation tips to help you reduce your costs but still give you the bathroom you love.

-Choose a layout and stick to it – Making unnecessary changes after you initially settled on a layout will cost you additional money.
+Making unnecessary changes after you initially settle on a layout will cost you additional money.
 The fewer changes you make, the less it will cost you.
 Take a look at the existing layout and see how you can upgrade it while keeping some aspects of the original layout.
 If you can achieve your desired layout without having to do a complete overhaul, it will save you some money.

-Offset luxury items with more affordable ones – A good way to save on your bathroom renovation costs is to buy affordable items where possible to offset your more luxury items like a quality bathtub.
+A good way to save on your bathroom renovation costs is to buy affordable items where possible to offset your more luxurious items like a quality bathtub.
 Keep in mind that affordable does not mean cheap.
 Compromising too much on the cost will result in expensive fixes in the future.

-Find inexpensive ways to make your bathroom appear more spacious – One of the main complaints people have of their bathrooms is the lack of space.
-A small bathroom can be very limiting not only in functionality, but in the options available for a bathroom renovation.
+One of the main complaints people have about their bathrooms is the lack of space.
+A small bathroom can be very limited not only in functionality but in the options available for a bathroom renovation.
 However, there are ways to maximize the space and make it look bigger than it actually is.
 One of these techniques is using large mirrors.
 This alone can make a small bathroom feel larger and is an expensive way of doing so.

-Conceal pipes – You want a nice, neat bathroom when the bathroom remodeling job is done.
-Ask your plumber to conceal all pipework in the floor, ceiling or any other possible place in the bathroom.
+You want a nice, neat bathroom when the bathroom remodeling job is done.
+Ask your plumber to conceal all pipework in the floor, ceiling, or any other possible place in the bathroom.
 Doing this can make all the difference when it comes to making tiling and flooring much easier to do.
 What’s important, though, is that all pipes are accessible in case of a leak.

-Keep your lighting simple – Having a well-lit bathroom is often high on the priority list for bathroom renovations.
-While this has many advantages, settling on a central lighting instead of individual wall lights is a cheaper option.
+Having a well-lit bathroom is often high on the priority list for bathroom renovations.
+While this has many advantages, settling on central lighting instead of individual wall lights is a cheaper option.
 It will also help you avoid rewiring costs that would be necessary if you incorporate multiple light sources.